Lakera Guard Integration Guide

 4. Rollout Strategy

-Analyse-first approach: Begin with Guard in monitoring mode, or perform historic analysis, to establish baselines, tune policies, and collaborate with Lakera for calibration before enforcement.
+Analyze-first approach: Begin with Guard in monitoring mode, or perform historic analysis, to establish baselines, tune policies, and collaborate with Lakera for calibration before enforcement.
 This approach minimizes user impact while building confidence in detection accuracy.

 Calibration: Around 6000 representative data points typically provides sufficient data for detector and policy calibration and false positive reduction.